Motion to Dismiss / Dissolve an Injunction

 After an injunction for protection is granted, either the petitioner or the respondent can file a motion to dismiss or dissolve the injunction based on a change in circumstances.
 The motion can be filed in all types of injunction cases including domestic violence, dating violence stalking, repeat violence, or elderly exploitation.

 How to get an injunction dropped or terminated?
 As a practical matter, the court is most likely to grant the request to dismiss or dissolve a previously entered final injunction when the request is made by the petitioner.

-If the respondent makes the request and the petitioner objects, then the court might be unlikely to grant the request absent extraordinary circumstances, especially if the petitioner objects.
+If the respondent makes the request, then the court might be unlikely to grant the request absent extraordinary circumstances or a substantial change in circumstances, especially if the petitioner objects.

 During a hearing on the motion, the court will consider whether the party moving for the dismissal has demonstrated that the facts underlying the injunction no longer exist making a continuation of the injunction unnecessary because it serves no valid purpose.

 If any party opposes the dissolution, that party might demonstrate that he or she still has a reasonable fear of becoming a victim of domestic violence, stalking, repeat violence, dating violence, or elderly exploitation.

 When deciding a motion to dissolve an injunction for protection, the trial court has broad discretion in granting, denying, dissolving, modifying, or dissolving injunctions.
 Unless a clear abuse of discretion is demonstrated, appellate courts will not disturb the trial court’s decision.

 For these reasons, you should retain an attorney if you want an injunction for protection (retaining order) dissolved (dropped or terminated early).